 Hope for a Faithful Sinner

 These Reflections for Your Spiritual Journey by Joseph B. Porter provide inspiration to sustain your devotional commitment through this fallen world to a bright future in the Lord.
 If you are experiencing spiritual hunger, curious about the Christian faith, trying to find a way back to God, or seeing new insights, these prayers and reflections can guide you and give you new hope.
-Forthcoming from Lenext Press.
+Recently released from Lenext Press.

 Planet Thulcandra